RSWAIN1486/emlov3-pytorchlightning-hydra/README.md

 ## Description

-Run training and evaluation on Cifar10 using TIMM models with Pytorch lightning & Hydra.
+- Run training and evaluation on Cifar10 using TIMM models with Pytorch lightning & Hydra.
+- Track your data and models using dvc
+- Run training and inference on Kaggle's cats and dogs dataset using Vit Transformer model.

 ## How to run on local